 These products and literally thousands more require petroleum-based products.
 A more complete list of some of the thousands of petroleum-based products may be seen here.
-This video puts the situation into proper perspective.
+This video puts the situation into a proper perspective.

 Prominent conservative essayist Burt Prelutsky gave an excellent list of things that fossil fuels create outside of automobiles’ gasoline tanks.
-In addition to the 19.4 gallons of gasoline distilled from each 42-gallon barrel of oil are 22.6 gallons of liquid from which we produce all the plastic that goes into our cars, computers and toys and till recently plastic straws now outlawed in California.
+In addition to the 19.4 gallons of gasoline distilled from each 42-gallon barrel of oil are 22.6 gallons of liquid from which we produce all the plastic that goes into our cars, computers, and toys and till recently plastic straws now outlawed in California.
 About 7 billion kilograms per year of phenol is produced from petroleum-derived feedstocks.
-It, and its chemical derivatives, are essential for production of many important substances including numerous pharmaceutical drugs and, primarily, to synthesize plastics and related materials.
+It, and its chemical derivatives, are essential for the production of many important substances including numerous pharmaceutical drugs and, primarily, to synthesize plastics and related materials.

 Plastics are so vitally important to our way of life today that it is worth quoting from Climate Change Reconsidered II: Fossil Fuels, produced by the Nongovernmental International Panel on Climate Change: